 If your proposal is missing any required items, review of your proposal will be delayed.

-Detailed Research Protocol
+Research Protocol Outline

 Your research Protocol should discuss in detail how you plan to carry out the research, how you will analyze the data that you collect, and what you plan to do with the results.
 The following are points that you should address in your protocol.